tagup/ops-challenges/advanced-backend/README.md

-# Tagup Back-End Coding Exercise
+# Tagup Back-End Advanced Coding Exercise

 Thanks for your interest in joining our team!
 In this exercise, you will create a minimalistic web application meant to receive sensor data and report statistics.
-It is intended to evaluate your technical abilities in advance of final stage interviews, and shouldn’t take more than an hour or two to complete.
+It is intended to evaluate your technical abilities in advance of an extended interview, and shouldn’t take more than a few hours to complete.

 ## Technical Requirements

-Your server should have four routes:
+Please implement a horizonatally-scalable service to collect sensor data and report statistics.
+Each server instance should have four routes:
 - `POST /data` should accept JSON documents in the request body, with the form `[{"sensor": <str: sensor_id>, "timestamp": <str: iso 8601 timestamp>, "value": <float>}]`
   - The sensor id is a string describing the sensor that generated the data.
 A single request can include data from multiple sensors.